tdunkley/NBA-Player-Clusters/README.md

 ![GitHub forks](https://img.shields.io/github/forks/tdunkley/module-5-project?style=social)
 ![Twitter Follow](https://img.shields.io/twitter/follow/tdunkley?style=social)

-Predicting the Next Cannibus Market in the U.S. is a project that attempts to determine the next state that will legalize recreational cannibus use.
-Housing Estimates, Demographic Estmates, Housing Charactertistics, Economic Characteristics and Social Characteristics data by State and County from the U.S. Census was used for this analysis.
-In addition, Religion and Election Data from the Public Religion Research Institute and Legalization Status from DISA was used as well.
+Clustering of NBA Players is a project that attempts to group players of similar abilities into performance buckets.
+29 Per Game attrbiutes (Field Goal Attempts Per Game, Field Goal Percentage, etc.) and 26 Advanced attributes (Player Efficiency Rating, True Shooting Percentage, etc) were web scraped from https://www.basketball-reference.com/.
+In addition, several player awards lists were also scraped to contribute to the analysis, including NBA Most Valuable Player, NBA Rookie of the Year and NBA Defensive Player of the Year.

 ## Prerequisites